Monarchy of Pakistan: Title

-Before 1953, the monarch's title was same throughout all realms and territories.
+Before 1953, the monarch's title was the same throughout all realms and territories.
 It was agreed at the Commonwealth Economic Conference in London in December 1952 that each of the Queen's realms, including Pakistan, could adopt its own royal titles for the monarch.
 The Queen's official title in Pakistan, per the official proclamation in The Gazette of Pakistan on 29 May 1953, was "Elizabeth the Second, Queen of the United Kingdom and of Her other Realms and Territories, Head of the Commonwealth".

 As Pakistan was a Muslim-majority country, the phrases by the Grace of God and Defender of the Faith were omitted.
 The title "Defender of the Faith" reflected the Sovereign's position as the supreme governor of the Church of England, who is thus formally superior to the archbishop of Canterbury.

 Constitutional role

 Pakistan was one of the realms of the Commonwealth of Nations that shared the same person as Sovereign and head of state.

 Effective with the Indian Independence Act 1947, no British government minister could advise the sovereign on any matters pertaining to Pakistan, meaning that on all matters of the Dominion of Pakistan, the monarch was advised solely by Pakistani ministers of the Crown.
 All Pakistani bills required Royal assent.
 The Pakistani monarch was represented in the Dominion by the governor-general of Pakistan, who was appointed by the monarch on the advice of the Pakistani Government.